kalinick/dto-mapper/README.md

 You can learn more about the mapper library and how to use the **DataMapper** in the [docs](docs).

 ## Symfony bundle
-See in action [dto-mapper-bundle](https://github.com/vklymniuk/dto-mapper-bundle) for more examples.
+Watch it in action [dto-mapper-bundle](https://github.com/vklymniuk/dto-mapper-bundle) for more examples.